Back to blog

 “Let's wait and see” feels like the safe option.
 It isn't.
 Inaction carries a compounding cost.

 The junior talent pipeline is shrinking.
-Entry-level hiring in tech is down 25%, according to a Harvard Business School study.
+Entry-level hiring in tech is down 25%.
 The junior roles that used to handle data gathering, triage, and reporting are disappearing.
-If you don't have agents filling that gap, your senior people are spending their time on work below their pay grade.

 Knowledge walks out the door.
 When experienced employees leave, their methodology leaves with them.
-How they triage alerts, how they review pipeline, how they investigate anomalies.
-That expertise is informal and undocumented.
 An agent platform captures methodology in version-controlled skills.
-The knowledge stays even when the person doesn't.

 The four options (and their real costs)